 Quality of Nonstick Coating

 First of all, buy from brands that use nonstick coating from the EU.
-Most cookware brands buy nonstick coating from specialised coating manufacturers.
-For example, Hawkins claim to use nonstick coating from a German company, while Carote uses coatings from Swiss-based manufacturer ILAG.
+Most cookware brands buy nonstick coating from specialized coating manufacturers.
+For example, Hawkins claims to use nonstick coating from a German company, while Carote uses coatings from Swiss-based manufacturer ILAG.

 EU has banned PFOAs and PFAs ( Polyfluoroalkyl) which are both harmful to our health.
 So, you can safeguard yourself by using brands that use nonstick coating from manufacturers in the EU.

 Teflon is made by Chemours, which is a US-based company.
 Considering their shady history of using PFOAs and claiming it to be safe for decades, we don’t know what a lawsuit in the future will unveil about their present manufacturing process.
 Supporters may claim that Teflon is FDA approved.
 But, this doesn’t necessarily guarantee safety.